Havsalt/strox/README.md

 # Strox - String Approximate

-Find strings that matches approximately the given pattern.
+Find strings that matches approximately the given query.

 ## Running as tool